-Syntax SOURce[n]:SINE[:VOLTage]:OFFSet [?] <numeric\value> [,channel\list] Arguments <numeric\value>: offset in volts Minimum value : -10 or -2V, depending on the range (plus half the SPAN) +10 or +2V, depending on the range (minus half the SPAN) Maximum value: Default:

-Returns the added offset to the center position of the sine wave signal Query response Example(s) >SOUR2:SINE:OFFS 0.7 - sets the offset to +0.7V for the sq. wave generator on ch 2. >SOUR2:SINE:OFFS? - returns the relative offset Notes The OFFset is intended for compensation and not as an alternative way of setting a DC value, as it is only applied when the generator is running.
+Syntax SOURce[n]:SINE[:VOLTage]:OFFSet [?] <numeric_value> [,channel_list] Arguments <numeric_value>: offset in volts Minimum value: -10 or -2V, depending on the range (plus half the SPAN) Maximum value: +10 or +2V, depending on the range (minus half the SPAN) Default: 0 Query response Returns the added offset to the center position of the sine wave signal Example(s) >SOUR2:SINE:OFFS 0.7 - sets the offset to +0.7V for the sq. wave generator on ch 2. >SOUR2:SINE:OFFS? - returns the relative offset 0.7 Notes The OFFset is intended for compensation and not as an alternative way of setting a DC value, as it is only applied when the generator is running.
 If the OFFSet value is set outside its MAXimum and MINimum values, a value error will be reported.
 However, there is no check if the resulting signal is within the actual voltage range.
 The signal will simply be clipped if it is.
 SOURce:SINE:VOLTage:SLEW Description Sets or reads the sine wave generator slew-rate of a channel.
 This is mostly relevant for the initial offset applied when the generator starts (and when it ends), to avoid jumps.